Oxymetholone comes as a tablet containing 50 mg. oxymetholone, to take by mouth.

 Oxymetholone easily converts into estrogen which causes signs of feminization and the already mentioned water retention, which in turn requires the intake of antiestrogens.
 The increased water retention, in addition to the aesthetical problems, can be further detrimental since it may cause high blood pressure.
 In extreme cases the intake of an anti-hypertensive drug may be necessary.

 Oxymetholone does not convert to DHT.
 However, it is a potent androgen.
-Users who experience severe steroid acne caused by anadrol can get this problem under control by using the prescription drug Accutane.
+Users who experience severe steroid acne caused by Oxymeprime can get this problem under control by using the prescription drug Accutane.

-The increased aggressiveness is caused by the resulting high level of androgen and occurs mostly when large quantities of testosterone are injected simultaneously with the use of anadrol.
+The increased aggressiveness is caused by the resulting high level of androgen and occurs mostly when large quantities of testosterone are injected simultaneously with the use of Oxymeprime.

 If you notice other effects not listed above, contact your doctor.